 Elections Redistricting and Voting Rights

-To explore the right to participate, the course will cover the foundations of our constitutional right to vote and examine litigation concerning recent state efforts to amend election laws, with a focus on issues such as voter ID requirements, vote-by-mail/absentee voting, voter registration requirements, and voter challenges.
+To explore the right to vote, the course will cover the foundations of our constitutional right to vote and examine litigation concerning recent state efforts to amend election laws, with a focus on issues such as voter ID requirements, vote-by-mail/absentee voting, voter registration requirements, and voter challenges.

 Finally, the course will explore the role of major and minor political parties in elections and address a range of frequently litigated topics, including ballot access rules, fusion voting, candidate residency requirements, and candidate nomination procedures.
 This would cover core federal constitutional principles and focus on key issues in New York State.

-Recommended for the Following Professional Pathways: Government/Public Sector
+Recommended for the following Professional Pathways: Government/Public Sector

-2 credits
+2 Credits

 PROFESSIONAL PATHWAYS